Two videos show the

 together takes only four minutes as shown in

 the above "build process" video.
-There are fewer steps and parts required.

 There are three "connector" parts required - an eye-screw (one required),